Severo Muguerza: Personal life

-In Spain Muguerza married María Berri, with whom he had two children, actress Esperanza Muguerza Berri, who later married actor Carlos Lemos, and Virgilio Muguerza y Berri who was born in Arroyo Naranjo, La Habana, Cuba, April 14, 1910.
+Severo Muguerza had two children with actress María Berrio, who performed leading roles in both La melindrosa and Noche de ronda in 1921.
+Her daughter, actress Esperanza Muguerza Berrio (1916-?), married the legendary actor Carlos García Lemos.
+Esperanza's godmother was the Mexican diva Esperanza Iris.
+María Berrio's son, Virgilio Muguerza Berrio (1910-1976) was born in Arroyo Naranjo, La Habana, Cuba, and later settled in Buenos Aires.

 On May 2, 1919, Severo departed from San Juan, Puerto Rico, for La Guaya, Venezuela, on the SS Julia.
 He listed his age as 34 and residence as Spain.
-On May 29, 1930, Severo again sailed from San Juan, Puerto Rico bound for Santiago de Cuba on the SS Presidente Machado.
+On May 29, 1930, Severo again sailed from San Juan, Puerto Rico, bound for Santiago de Cuba on the SS Presidente Machado.
 At this time he listed his residence as Curacao.
 On April 17, 1933, he listed his residence as Havana, Cuba, and obtained an immigration permit to sail on the SS Presidente Machado from Santiago de Cuba to Puerto Rico and arrived on April 24, 1933.

-In Mexico Muguerza married Palmira Tomas, and reported that his address was Caracas, Venezuela.
-On the marriage certificate, Palmira Tomas stated that she was from Barcelona, Spain, but her current address was Aldaco 8, Mexico City.
+In Mexico Muguerza married Palmira Tomás Pardo, and reported that his address was Caracas, Venezuela.
+On the marriage certificate, Palmira stated that she was from Barcelona, Cataluña, Spain, but her current address was Aldaco 8, Mexico City.
 Presiding over the wedding were Rosario Martin from Santander, Spain, and her husband Amador Perez from Asturias, Spain.
-At the time of her marriage Palmira Tomas had a son named Gustavo Muguerza Tomas who was later adopted by Severo Muguerza.
-His father was a Czechoslovak named Sedergreg who had been killed while on a boat transporting refugees during World War II.
-Her son Gustavo Muguerza Tomas married Carmen Perez, the daughter of Rosario and Amador, and a school administrator in Mexico City's public schools.
-Palmira's son became a traveling Laggs tea salesman during the 1960s–70s and had two sons, architect Gustavo Muguerza Perez (1947–2015) and Eduardo Muguerza (1948–) Perez.
+At the time of her marriage Palmira had a son named Gustavo who was adopted by Severo Muguerza.
+Gustavo's father was a Czechoslovak named Sedergreg who had been killed while on a boat transporting refugees during World War II.
+Gustavo Muguerza Tomás (1918-1985) married Carmen Pérez Martín, the daughter of Rosario and Amador, who worked as a school administrator in Mexico City's public schools.
+He lived in Coyoacan, Mexico City, where he raised two sons, architect Gustavo Muguerza Perez (1947–2015) and Eduardo Muguerza Perez (1948–2022).

 Severo Muguerza died of diabetes around 1952 at the Sanatorio Español in Mexico City.